wp-plugins/zedity/readme.txt

 **Q: Do you have tutorials?**
 A: Yes, here you can find our [Tutorials](zedity.com/blog/tutorials) and others will follow.

-**Q: ...got another question not reported here?**
-Please contact us for [Support and Assistance](http://zedity.com/support).
+**Q: ...Have you got other questions?**
+Please feel free to [contact us](http://zedity.com/support).

 == Screenshots ==

 1. By clicking on the Z icon the Zedity editor opens up.
 2. To get started, click on the "Add box" menu and then, for example, on "Image" to add an image, etc.
 3. Add other boxes, drag them around, add effects and eventually click on either "Save" (under the "Content" menu) or the "disk" icon.
-4. In your WordPress dashboard, you can control the Zedity Settings for the default content size of your posts, the watermark position, the web fonts you intend to use in your contents, etc.
+4. In your WordPress dashboard, you can control the Zedity Settings for the default content size of your posts, the watermark position, the web fonts you intend to use in your contents, the default content responsiveness, and all the other settings.

 == Changelog ==

+= 4.2.0 =
+* Added Grid and Snap to grid functions (only Premium).
+* Various optimizations.

+= 4.1.0 =
+* Added Czech translation.
+* Enhanced compatibility with WP network installations.

+= 4.0.0 =
+* Improved MLRD (Multiple Layout Responsive Design) (only Premium):
+  - Start design from any layout.
+  - Add boxes in any layout.
+  - Hide boxes added in other layouts.

+= 3.6.1 =
+* Updated Russian and Ukrainian translations.

+= 3.6.0 =
+* Added Ukrainian translation.
+* Some fixes and optimizations.

+= 3.5.0 =
+* Added Russian translation.
+* Enabled Video box to support Instagram videos (only Premium).

+= 3.4.0 =
+* Content width and height can also be resized easily with a drag handle (only Premium).
+* Snap to page/box now available also for box resizing (only Premium).
+* Enabled Video box to support Facebook videos (only Premium).

+= 3.3.0 =
+* Don't show the Z icon for user roles who don't have enough permissions.
+* Various optimizations.
+* Improved HTML box for social sharing scripts (only Premium).

+= 3.2.0 =
+* Optimizations for WordPress 3.9.
+* Custom layouts in "Multiple Layout Responsive Design" (MLRD) (only Premium).
+* New fit to page width/height functions (only Premium).
+* MLRD improvements: auto-fit big boxes and abort MLRD (only Premium).

+= 3.1.2 =
+* Adjustments to improve compatibility with new TinyMCE included in WordPress 3.9.

+= 3.1.1 =
+* Fixed compatibility issue with WordPress 3.9.

+= 3.1.0 =
+* Added Spanish translation.
+* Extended box size panel with x/y box position fields to specify exact box position (only Premium).
+* New "Multiple Layout Responsive Design" (MLRD) feature (only Premium).

+= 2.5.4 =
+* Improved compatibility with other plugins.

+= 2.5.3 =
+* Added help in menu with link to Zedity tutorials.
+* Various enhancements.

+= 2.5.2 =
+* Minor optimizations and fixes.

 = 2.5.1 =
 * Fixed an XSS issue and improved overall security.